metal3d/Baboosh/doc/man.rst

         echo "working..."
     }

-Now, Employee can birt, eat, sleep and die as Human declared those functions.
+Now, Employee can birth, eat, sleep and die as Human declared those functions.
 Employee has got a name, as declared into Human class.

+.. caution:: Limitations

-.. caution:: ''extends'' must be the **very first** element in declaration list
+   - ''extends'' must be the **very first** element in declaration list
+   - redeclaring a method overwrites the parent method.
+There is no way to access ''parent''

-As explained in Constructor_ section, Human::__new__ is called when you instanciate Employee.
+As explained in Constructor_ section, Human::__new__ is called when you instantiate Employee.

 Tips